CS171/Homework_instructions/week-04/hw/week-04_hw.md

 **How to submit your data**

 If you collected your data on paper, take a picture of your table and submit it with your homework.
 If you like, you can also transfer your data to a spreadsheet and submit it that way.
 A spreadsheet allows you to easily compute aggregate statistics, e.g., averages, medians, or percentages, although you can also do that with pen and paper.

-## 3) Finish up your Design Sprint tasks

-* Create Create at least 10 sketches (per group member) that answer some or all of the questions you came up with during the ‘map’ phase.
-Upload them to your team's process book.
-* Detailed instructions can be found in the [design sprint instructions](https://docs.google.com/document/d/1cPr0Thr63TwuH5fQevZ1XqMzT5d-emr70SFq7eF-qmI/edit).

-## 4) Bonus Task (1 point)

-Please make sure to finish all previous tasks before you start with the bonus activity.
-Extra credit is only given if the rest of the homework has been completed and the full possible points have been received.
-This task is intended for those of you who already have more experience with HTML, CSS and JS.

-When the user clicks on a bar or on a text label you are currently displaying, additional information about the selected building in the right column should appear.
-Include a link below the table that leads to the building's Wikipedia page.
-The URLs should be generated automatically from your data and the page should open in a new browser tab.

-&nbsp;
+If you were not able to collect data over 5 days yet, don't worry, you can continue your data collection into next week (just submit the data that you have so far for this week).

-## 5) Submit Homework in Canvas
+## 3) Submit Homework in Canvas

 Submission instructions: